PNSVN3035/kinetic-loader/README.md

-# Welcome to Form Kinetic Loader
+# Welcome to Kinetic Loader

 ## Technologies Used
 - HTML & CSS